Professor Judith Noble

-Judith Noble is Head of Academic Research at Arts University Plymouth.
+Professor Judith Noble is Head of Academic Research and Professor of Film and the Occult at Arts University Plymouth.
 She is joint coordinator of the Black Mirror research network with Dominic Shepherd (AUB), Jesse Bransford (NYU Steinhardt) and Robert Ansell and Merlin Cox (Fulgur).
 Her research interests centre on experimental, avant-garde and artists film, Surrealism and the occult and magic.
 She has published extensively on Maya Deren and on Kenneth Anger and Derek Jarman.
 Judith founded and is a member of the Inner Space Exploration Unit (ISEU) an artists’ project with members from AUP, the University of Cambridge and Arts University Bournemouth that makes practice-led collaborative research that is published online and exhibited physically.

 In her role at Arts University Plymouth, Judith is responsible for the development of research culture and provision: devising and implementing research policy and strategy; developing and managing staff research; coordinating and developing research groups; managing major projects; and is joint editor of Making Futures online journal.

 Judith is a Member of the International Society for the Study of Surrealism and the Modernist Studies Association.
 She is a trustee of Plymouth Arts Cinema and a director of Pagan Phoenix SW.
 Judith holds an MFA from Reading (1980) and a BA (Hons) in Fine Art from Nottingham Trent (1978).